 "Sundays on the East End with Bridget LeRoy and Alec Sokolow"

-brought to you from Estia’s through May 4.
+brought to you from L&W MARKET in Bridgehampton through August 3.

 Please be patient, the podcasts below may take a few seconds to load.

 This week our guests are guitarist and musical director extraordinaire G.E.
 Smith and his wife and partner, Taylor Barton, a singer-songwriter and the producer of the "Portraits" series at Guild Hall of East Hampton.

 Looking forward to talking about music, with lots of fun anecdotes, but also about health and self-care -- a road that many of us don't discover until we realize that we're not 10-feet-tall and bulletproof (usually after 50!).

 Walker Vreeland is an award-winning monologist and radio personality, producer, writer, actor, singer and voice-over artist.
 He is best known for having hosted The Afternoon Show on WBAZ out here, and as the creator and host of the podcast "Interview with the Artist," where he has interviewed such stars as Cyndi Lauper, Joy Behar, Betty Buckley, David Brenner, James Frey, Cheech Marin, Sandra Bernhard, and Jane Krakowski.
 He’s also been heard on WEHM.
 Walker is bringing his one-man show "From Ship to Shape" back to Bay Street Theater this month.

 Former magazine editor and gossip columnist Timothy McDarrah is a regular on the East End.
 His father, Fred W. McDarrah, is the iconic photographer who captured a generation of artists in their milieu (currently at the Parrish Art Museum), but also Tim will discuss the newly re-released "Pride: Photographs after Stonewall," a book of his father's photographs.